What list loading and Anthony Bourdain have in common

 Why Marketers are Behind a 15-Minute List Loading SLA

 Without automation, no field marketer would ever agree to an SLA like that.
 But when you automate the entire process, everybody’s on-board.
 Automation eliminates the tedious, manual process of cleaning up data in spreadsheets and all the work associated with manual uploads into sales and marketing automation solutions.
 Marketing Ops and Demand Gen people love the automation because it helps them maintain a clean database that makes segmentation easier.
 They also like that faster follow-up boosts campaign performance so they’re more likely to hit their MBOs.
-They also get more accurate attribution since AEs and ADRs onsite would often otherwise follow up with hot leads using a business card, rather than waiting days for a lead to get entered into the system, losing the true source of a lead.
+They also get more accurate attribution since AEs and ADRs onsite would often otherwise follow up with hot leads using a business card, rather than waiting days for a lead to get entered into the system, losing the true source of an event lead.

 We Did It, So Can You